elcodo254/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-4-only_diff_elements.py: returns set of all elements present in only one set 5-number_keys.py: function that returns the number of keys in a dictionary 6-print_sorted_dictionary.py: prints dictionary by ordered keys
+4-only_diff_elements.py: returns set of all elements present in only one set 5-number_keys.py: function that returns the number of keys in a dictionary 6-print_sorted_dictionary.py: prints dictionary by ordered keys 7-update_dictionary.py: replaces and adds key/value in a dictionary